 Kim Warr is honored to serve as the Principal of Cuthbertson High School.
 Ms. Warr began her career in school administration by opening Cuthbertson High School where she served as the Assistant Principal of Instruction from 2009-2012.
 While working at Cuthbertson High School, she has enjoyed celebrating the many successes of our students, staff, and community.
 In 2009-2010, the school opened its doors to students for the very first time.
 The school became the first Union County High School to earn the state’s highest Academic Designation, NC Honor School of Excellence, after only a single year of operation.
 The school has also earned the designation of a UCPS International School for the past two years.
 Student athletes have also earned numerous Conference, Regional, and State Championships.
 The Band and Chorus have earned high marks in their competitions, while the Drama Department thrilled us with their plays and musicals.
-Ms. Warr is excited to continue building on the many successes our school has had.
+Ms. Warr continues to build on the many successes our school has had.

-In addition to teaching high school and coaching cheerleading, Ms. Warr worked part-time for six years at Central Piedmont Community College where she taught English courses and then helped begin the Lateral Entry program at CPCC for those students pursuing their teaching license.
+In addition to teaching high school and coaching cheerleading, Ms. Warr worked part-time for eight years at Central Piedmont Community College where she taught English courses and then helped begin the Lateral Entry program at CPCC for those students pursuing their teaching license.
 She is currently very involved with online learning, serving as the Instructional Leader for the North Carolina Virtual Public School.
 Her love of technology and innovative approaches to education have helped prepare Cuthbertson students for learning in the 21st century.
 Ms. Warr also serves on the district's Globalization Committee and was honored to be awarded the "2011-2012 Assistant Principal of the Year" title for UCPS.

 Ms. Warr has a passion for technology, traveling, and reading books.
 Her enthusiasm for learning, her genuine rapport among the student body, and her desire to see students be successful have brought a unique warmth and approachability to her role at Cuthbertson High School.